PatchworkOS 19e446b

 Parameters

-pathThe path to traverse, will be updated to the new path, may be negative.
+pathThe path to step from, will be updated to the new path, may be negative.

 nsThe namespace to access mountpoints.